MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/correct.rst

 	**eidx**
 	 The index of the element in the sequence.

-Note that :literal:`correct` does not take into account the particles and damaps :literal:`id`s present in the (augmented) :literal:`track` *mtable*, hence the provided tables should contain single particle or damap information.
+Note that :var:`correct` does not take into account the particles and damaps :literal:`id`s present in the (augmented) :var:`track` *mtable*, hence the provided tables should contain single particle or damap information.

 Examples
 --------